"The voters of Oregon acted with great humanity when they decided

 Oregon program is constitutional and legal under current federal laws.
 It may continue in spite of Federal

 Government efforts to close it down.
-However, they left the door open for future
+However, the Court left the door open for future

 federal laws that might outlaw the practice.